MathieuDerelle/issue-example-for-airbrake-1/README.md

+# installation

+You'll need a database to launch console or servers end edit `config/dabase.yml`.

+Then `bundle install && rails c`

 # steps to reproduce

 You can launch 3 servers at the same time and check the different URLs which are marked with
 - "ok" : only one leading slash in `request.path`
 - "not ok" : two leading slash in `request.path`

+The commands :

 - `rails s` (ok)